wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 ---

 Now that we know what an LTI system is, why can we model a room as one?
-And what's the use?
+And why is it useful?

 When you're inside a room, sound bounces off walls and other objects when travelling from the source to the receiver, which creates echo and reverberation unique to that room that's picked up by the receiver.
 Assuming you don't live in the Harry Potter universe and that your furnishings don't change, we can say that the room is a linear time-invariant system.
-And because the received sound is unique to the room you're in because of the placement of objects, this system is unique to your room.
+And since the received sound is unique to the room you're in because of the placement of objects, this system is unique to your room[^1].
+And so the impulse response is the intrinsic "sound" of the room.

+So we've approximated the room as an LTI system, but where do we get the impulse response from?
+Any sudden and loud sound - a stomp, popping a balloon, or a clap - can be approximated as an impulse because of its amplitude and narrow width, and it's probably the closest we'll get to an impulse in the real world.
+Out of these options, the clap is easiest and offers the added benefit of synchronizing audio and video.

 ---

+So you use your clap to isolate the impulse response of your clip, and save it.
+Now what?

+If we want to make everyone sound as if they are in the same room, we want to remove the unique impulse responses of each individual room, and apply the same impulse response to all clips.

+Repeat this process for each of n clips.